coderefinery/git-intro/_episodes/05-branches.md

 ### Fast-forward vs. non-fast-forward merges

-It is useful to understand the difference between fast-forward vs. non-fast-forward merges.
+To understand what just happened, it is useful to discuss the difference between fast-forward vs. non-fast-forward merges.

-To clarify what is meant by "fast-forward" imagine that you are on `master` and want to merge `experiment`:
+To clarify what is meant by "fast-forward" imagine that you are on `master` and want to merge `experiment` (the color change is to make clear that the two commits are not on the `master` branch yet):

 ![]({{ site.baseurl }}/img/gitink/pre-ff.svg)